asafpamzn/valkey-polyglot-benchmark/README.md

 # Valkey GLIDE Benchmark Tool

-This repository contains benchmark tools for Valkey using the GLIDE client library.
-The tools support various testing scenarios including throughput testing, latency measurements, and custom command benchmarking.
+This repository contains benchmark tools for Valkey using the (#[valkey-GLIDE](https://github.com/valkey-io/valkey-glide)) client library.
+These tools support various testing scenarios, including throughput testing, latency measurements, and custom command benchmarking.
+Unlike the standard valkey-benchmark, this tool is implemented in multiple programming languages, allowing you to test Valkey's performance with the (#[valkey-GLIDE](https://github.com/valkey-io/valkey-glide)) client using any usage pattern.

-## Overview

-The Valkey GLIDE Benchmark Tool provides high-performance benchmarking capabilities for the Valkey database.
-The repository includes implementations in both Java and Node.js, allowing you to choose the language that best fits your needs.
+The commands are pluggable, enabling the use of any custom command.
+For example, you can benchmark complex Lua scripts, custom transactions, and more, all in your preferred programming language.
+This flexibility allows for comprehensive performance testing tailored to your specific use cases.

 ## Java Benchmark Tool